Technical SEO for SaaS: Which Technical Factors Have Impact? (2024)

 It’s better to be proactive about Technical SEO.

-You don’t want to get caught flat-footed, chasing down the solution to a massive traffic drop that has management asking questions about why organic MQLs are down 40%.
+You don’t want to get caught flat-footed, chasing down the solution to a massive traffic drop with management asking questions about why organic MQLs are down 40%.

-Crawl frequently, and take time to keep a pulse on organic performance – even if net new organic growth isn’t your primary goal at the moment.
+Crawl frequently and take time to monitor organic performance—even if net new organic growth isn’t your primary goal at the moment.

 Client Example #2: Internal Linking Optimization – 40%+ Organic Increase